alexanderafrica365/format_etask/README.md

 ### After installation

+After installation (or later), you can change the plugin configuration and/or additional course format settings.

+#### Configuration

-After installation (or later by visiting `Site administration` / `Plugins` / `Course formats` / `eTask topics format`), you can optionally configure the plugin.
+You can optionally configure the plugin in `Site administration` / `Plugins` / `Course formats` / `eTask topics format`.
 Only one configuration field is available.
 Do not remove default value - extend it if necessary.

-#### Configuration

 | Setting                     | Description                                                              | Example           |
 | --------------------------- | ------------------------------------------------------------------------ | ----------------- |